apache/trafficcontrol/docs/source/api/v5/deliveryserviceserver.rst

 	:deliveryService: The integral, unique identifier of the :term:`Delivery Service` to which the server identified by ``server`` is assigned
 	:lastUpdated:     The date and time at which the server's assignment to a :term:`Delivery Service` was last updated, in :rfc:`3339` format

+		.. versionchanged:: 5.0
+			Prior to version 5.0 of the API, this field was in :ref:`non-rfc-datetime`.

 	:server: The integral, unique identifier of a server which is assigned to the :term:`Delivery Service` identified by ``deliveryService``

 :size: The page number - if pagination was requested in the query parameters, else ``0`` to indicate no pagination - of the results represented by the ``response`` array.
 This is named "size" for legacy reasons